Eliza Grey: Early life

 In 1833, her father was knighted and appointed Government Resident at Albany, Western Australia on the recommendation of Sir James Stirling.
 On the 12th of May 1833, the Spencer family departed Plymouth upon the storeship HMS Buffalo, loaded with plants, livestock, farm implements, stores and servants.
 They reached Western Australia in September of that year.

 Her father purchased the Government Farm (known as Strawberry Hill Farm), and she resided there with her parents, seven brothers and two sisters.
 They lived in a pise cottage until, in 1836, the current two-storey stone house was built adjoining the older home.

 When her father became ill, Eliza and her sister Augusta helped with clerical work.
-Richard Spencer died on July 24 1839.
-Later that year on 16 October 1839, Eliza's brother Horatio Spencer, along with another teenage boy, where killed in an accident when I tree fell in their farm.
+Richard Spencer died on July 24, 1839.
+Later that year on 16 October 1839, Eliza's brother Horatio Spencer, along with another teenage boy, were killed by a falling tree.